 Vinicius Gomes is a software developer at ThoughtWorks.
 Vinicius is passionate about distributed systems and functional programming.
 He writes about software development and technology on his blog.
-Vincius is a strong proponent of microservices architectures and believes in it’s stability and maturity for large scale production systems.
+Vincius is a strong proponent of microservices architectures and believes in their stability and maturity for large-scale production systems.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?